Applying for Education Maintenance Allowance

 - documents from a public body (such as the Department of Health), or a Power of Attorney confirming that you're authorised to act and / or accept payments on the student's behalf

-- a statement of the student's special educational needs or a letter showing you receive Disability Living Allowance (DLA) on behalf of the student
+- a statement of the student's special educational needs or a letter showing you receive Disability Living Allowance (DLA) or Personal Independence Payment (PIP) on behalf of the student

 Enrolment and EMA Learning Agreement